In the past 2 years, I traveled across much of the Pacific Coast Highway in the United States, and mainly on the coastal highway (road 1 and 101).

 And let me tell you, in hindsight, the places I saw were even more beautiful than the way they were pictured in the posts I bookmarked, even though they were edited to look even prettier!

-The Pacific Northwest is truly the most spectacular place I’ve seen in my life so far and in addition, while there’s many beautiful destinations I’ve visited over my lifetime, most of them were one time stops, being that they were nice, but not nice enough to return to.
+The Pacific Northwest, the Pacific Coast highway, and the west coast in general is truly one of the most spectacular places I’ve seen in my life so far and in addition, while there’s many beautiful destinations I’ve visited over my lifetime, most of them were one time stops, being that they were nice, but not nice enough to return to.

 This is not the case for the Pacific Northwest as I am already brainstorming the next chance to see it (and other spots there) again.